ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/gettingstarted.md

 	.AddJsonFile("config.json")
 ```

 The JSON file is not optional, and since we inherit from the original web **"Startup"**, our **"TestStartup"** class runs the same code thus requiring the **"config.json"** file to be present.
 (Un)fortunately, the base project directory will be the output directory of the test project, and the test runner will search for the file there.
 We may make the **"config.json"** optional, but it may lead to unexpected behavior and exceptions in our web application, so our best option here is to copy the same file into the test project and change all important values with dummy ones.
 Copy-pasting is not a good practice but letting the tests touch and read the original application configuration values like database connection strings, security passwords, and potentially others is even worse.
-Additionally, only copying the file is not enough for it to end up in the output directory, so we need to add it explicitly in the test assembly's **"project.json"** configuration.
+Additionally, only copying the file is not enough for it to end up in the output directory, so we need to add it explicitly in the test assembly's **"MusicStore.Test.csproj"** configuration.

-**Third**, we noticed Visual Studio does not run the discovered tests for all specified frameworks, so we went to the console and tried running them there.
-Unfortunately, the test failed for the **"net451"** framework.
-The reason is simple.
-The full framework does not save and store our project references and dependencies, so all the required test plugin classes could not be loaded.
-By setting the **"preserveCompilationContext"** option to **"true"** the compiler will store the dependencies information into a JSON file from where later during runtime it can be read successfully.

 ## Error messages